No matter how big or small your business is, we can help you find the best commercial mortgage to suit your requirements

 Capital gains tax (on any gains over the initial purchase price) will be charged at 18% upon selling the property (excluding advance rate taxpayers).

 Homeowners becoming landlords for the first time should also be aware of tax deductions that cover letting fees, repairs and maintenance, energy efficiency improvements and mortgage interest charges.

 Student accommodation and professional house shares can be classed as HMO properties.
 Despite being seen as a higher maintenance option for buy-to-let purchasers they can be potentially more lucrative.

-Figures released by Platinum Property Partners reported that HMOs outperformed standard buy-to-lets by 40 per cent in the four years to 2014 in calculated profits.
+Figures released by Platinum Property Partners reported that HMOs outperformed standard buy-to-lets by 40% in the four years to 2014 in calculated profits.

 Considerations that lenders will make on these types of properties include risks involved in letting the house to more than one resident.
 The main reason for this is that there is a greater chance that damage could be caused to the property.

 This is a completely free, no-obligation service that leaves no credit footprint

 Property types which are suitable as security for the lender include residential, semi commercial and commercial property.